Ms. Langwald k-5 physical education

 “I hated every minute of training, but I said, ‘Don’t quit.
 Suffer now and live the rest of your life as a champion.'”

-What were learning right now: hockey (k-4)
+What were learning right now: basketball (k-4)

 “Continuous effort — not strength or intelligence — is the key to unlocking our potential.”

 WHat we have learned: space and orientation, pathways, levels, traveling, chasing fleeing and dodging, tag games, yoga, scooter games, parachute games, bowling, fowling, dance, basketball